top of page

 Day 1: Arrive in Geneva – Parks, Old Town & Lake Cruise

 Land at Geneva Airport and take the short train or tram into the city.
-Spend your first day exploring the lakeside promenade and iconic Jet d’Eau fountain.
-Visit the Flower Clock in the English Garden and stroll through Geneva’s compact Old Town, where you can climb to the top of St. Pierre Cathedral for panoramic views.
-End the day with a relaxing one-hour boat cruise on Lake Geneva.
+Explore the lakeside promenade and the iconic Jet d’Eau fountain.
+Visit the Flower Clock in the English Garden.
+Wander through Geneva’s compact Old Town.
+Climb to the top of St. Pierre Cathedral for panoramic views, then take a relaxing one-hour boat cruise on Lake Geneva.

-If you're looking for a great place to stay, consider the Sagitta Swiss Quality Hotel.
-They offer spacious family suites with kitchenettes and are conveniently located near the lake for beautiful views.
-For dinner, check out Café du Soleil, a relaxed local spot known for its delicious traditional fondue.
+For a comfortable stay, choose the Sagitta Swiss Quality Hotel.
+It offers spacious family suites with kitchenettes and is conveniently located for beautiful views.
+For dinner, Café du Soleil is a local favorite for delicious traditional fondue.

 The majestic Jet d’Eau fountain rises over Lake Geneva, creating a vibrant rainbow against the clear blue sky, with the cityscape and mountains providing a stunning backdrop.